Frequently Asked Questions / Should Ask Questions

 d.
 Is there a lower cost method to get an overview of what’s possible?

 Yes, it’s called a Feasibility Study.
-This offer, for $1600-expires December 31, 2020.
+This offer, for $1750-expires December 31, 2021.
 This is 6-8 hour session where we measure the house or building, develop preliminary sketches, options, budget, and schedule for discussion and charting a course of action.
 It’s Great way to get the feel of what’s ahead with a low investment.
-Extremely useful (and credited to future fees)!
+Extremely useful (and the feasibility study costs are credited to future fees)!

 e.
 How does this process generally work?